Vitamin combination, pediatric formula (By mouth)

 Multivitamins are given to children who need more vitamins in their diet.

-Alive!
-Gummies, Animal Shapes, Animal Shapes + Iron, AquADEKs, Bugs Bunny Complete, Cerovite Jr., Chewable Vite w/Iron, Children's Cerovite Jr., Children's Chewable Multivitamins, Children's Chewable Vitalets, Children's Chewable Vite, Children's Chewable Vite with Iron, Circus Chews Children's, Clusimar, Compete
+Airborne Kids, Alive!
+Gummies, Animal Shapes, Animal Shapes Plus Iron, AquADEKs, Bugs Bunny Complete, Cerovite Jr., Children's Cerovite Jr., Children's Chewable Multivitamins, Children's Chewable Vitalets, Children's Chewable Vitamins, Children's Chewable Vitamins + Iron, Children's Chewable Vite, Children's Chewable Vite with Iron, ChoiceFul

 When This Medicine Should Not Be Used

 - Follow the instructions on the medicine label if you are using this medicine without a prescription.

 - Your child needs to chew the chewable tablet before swallowing.
 Drink one cup (8 ounces) of liquid to help swallow the tablet after chewing.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
 The oral liquid may be mixed with food.

 If a dose is missed:

 - It is generally not harmful to miss a dose of a multivitamin.
 Use it as soon as you remember.
 Do not use two doses at one time.